 - Higher Standards: Compared to "eco-friendly", sustainability often holds more stringent standards, demanding a broader scope of responsibility and foresight.

 What’s the Difference?

-In addition, sustainable is a much broader term, covering the environment, the economy, and society; eco-friendly focuses solely on environmental perspectives.
+In a nutshell, sustainable is a broader term, covering the environment, the economy, and society; eco-friendly focuses solely on environmental perspectives.
 For example, rewilding all or most of our productive farmland would be eco-friendly, but it wouldn’t necessarily be sustainable for the country’s economy and society.

 It wouldn’t necessarily be inaccurate to say that sustainable products are also eco-friendly; however, not all eco-friendly products necessarily meet the criteria for sustainability.